msanzarnal/carex_occurrence_dataset/README.md

 > Sanz-Arnal, M.,García-Moro, P., (...), & Jiménez-Mejías, P. (Accepted).
 A comprehensive database of expert-curated occurrences for the genus Carex L. (Cyperaceae).
 Global Ecology and Biogeography.

 ## Citation and Zenodo Archive
-For the full author list and citation, refer to the published article:
+For the full author list and citation, refer to the published article.

 The **official citable version** of the dataset is archived in Zenodo: